pingcap/community/working-groups/wg-dynamic-configuration-change.md

 ## Goals

 Use a unified way to manage the configuration options of each component and support dynamically change for the configuration options.
+The tracking issue can be found in [here](https://github.com/pingcap/tidb/issues/13795).

 ## Meetings